Samad (UAV)

 The Samad (صماد) (also spelled Sammad) is a family of long-range UAVs of unidentified origin used in the Middle East.
 The Samad is available in three variants: The Samad-1, the Samad-2 (also known as "UAV-X"), and the Samad-3.
-The Samad family of UAVs is primarily used by the Houthi movement in the Yemeni civil war, where the drone's long range is used to strike targets in Saudi Arabia and the UAE.
+The Samad family of UAVs is primarily used by the Houthi movement in the Yemeni civil war, where the drone's long range is used to strike targets in Saudi Arabia, Israel and the UAE.

 Etymology

-The UAV was named after Houthi leader Saleh al-Sammad, who was assassinated by the UAE in 2018.
+The UAV was named after Houthi leader Saleh al-Sammad, who was killed by the UAE in 2018.

 Design

 The Samad is available in three models.
 All models have distinctive V-shaped tail fins and a pusher engine.
-Samad UAVs have a ventral protrusion and wing skids, which they use for takeoff and landing.
+Samad UAVs have a ventral protrusion and wing skids, which they use for taking off and landing.

 The Houthis say they have designed and manufactured the Samad family of drones.
 They say that the Samad 1 was designed in 2018 and the Samad Samad 2 and Samad 3 in 2019.
 Independent analysts say the Samad-2 is probably of Iranian origin.[needs better source] According to James Rogers, of the Center for War Studies at the University of Southern Denmark, the Samad 3 is believed to be supplied by Iran.

 The Samad-1 is the base variant.
 It has a wingspan of approximately 3.5 meters.
 It has a range of 500 km and is for surveillance.

 The Samad-2 is 2.8 meters long and has a wingspan of 4.5 meters.
-It has distinctive V-shaped tail fins and is powered by a rear-mounted German or Chinese pusher-engine.
+It has distinctive V-shaped tail fins and is powered by a rear-mounted 3W German 3W110i B2 or Chinese pusher-engine DLE 170.
 It is also known as the "UAV-X", the provisional designation given to it in a UN report.
 The Samad-2 can carry either a reconnaissance or an explosive payload.
 The reconnaissance version carries a camera, a Nikon D810 digital camera in one model.
 The attack variant has a warhead of 18 kg of explosives mixed with ball bearings.